 Admissions requirements for the Auditor Program include the following:

-- Before application to the Institute’s auditor program, an applicant must have acquired a minimum of 100 hours of personal analysis completed recently with a Jungian analyst(s) who is a member of the International Association for Analytical Psychology (IAAP).
+- Before application to the Institute’s auditor program, an applicant must have acquired a minimum of 100 hours of personal analysis completed recently (within 3 years of application; 80 of the 100 hours must be face-to-face) with a Jungian analyst(s) who is a member of the International Association for Analytical Psychology (IAAP).

 - A bachelor’s degree, and, preferably, a graduate degree.